srmaarnav/Drawing-Recognizer-App/README.md

 ## General info
-This is a simple drawing recognizer application utilizing neural network for the classification of the drawings.
+This is a simple drawing recognizer application utilizing a neural network to classify the drawings.
 The images were taken from the repository [Dataset](https://github.com/gniziemazity/drawing-data/tree/main/data/).
-Here, the process of dataset generation, and feature extraction is done with node (using javascript), while the neural network are trained using python.
+Here, the dataset generation process and feature extraction is done with node (using javascript), while the neural network is trained using Python.

 ## Technologies
 * Node 9.6.3